-The public realm is an important contributor to the Conservation Area as the treatment of this dominants the space between the buildings.
+The public realm is an important contributor to the Conservation Area as the treatment of this dominates the space between the buildings.
 The information below is an audit of what currently exists.

-- modern LED street lighting - modern street signage - modern benches (and some decayed timber benches) more consideration could be brought the placement of such - modern generic railings along the cliff edge they appear to be relatively recent - generally all surface treatment is modern tarmacadam this includes the lanes and pavements - the surface changed to lockblock at building entrances to define such on certain streets - Admiralty Street and Seafield Street as examples - cars have dominance over pedestrians definition could be brought to trails - public lido in the harbour
+- modern LED street lighting

+- modern street signage

+- modern benches more consideration could be brought to the placement of such

+- modern generic railings

+- generally all surface treatment is modern tarmacadam

+this includes the lanes and pavements.
+There are some delightful examples of traditional treatments however these are limited and have been overcoated (it is the failure of this that has revealed the original character) - cars have dominance over pedestrians definition could be brought to trails